BingqingCheng/ASAP/examples/small-molecules/README.md

-A data set of small molecules, with bandgaps
+A data set of small molecules selected from QM7b data set, with band gaps.

 #
 * step 1: use two sets of SOAP descriptors & print out atomic soap